-- One correction reduces the Quality of the AMVs with a speed lower than 2.5 m/s, multiplying the "Overall Quality Index" with factor SPD/SPEED_THR (where SPD = speed of the evaluated AMV, SPEED_THR = 2.5 m/s). - The other correction has the name of "Image correlation test" and affects visible and infrared AMVs with a pressure higher than C_CHECK_PRESS_THR = 500 hPa.
-It is a factor defined by the following formula, in which CORR(IR,WV) is the correlation of IR108/WV62 images for MSG satellites, the correlation of IR107/WV65 for GOES-N satellites, or the correlation of IR112/WV62 images for Himawari-8/9 and GOES-R satellites, at the location of the "tracking centre" defining the AMV: - $1 [tanh[(max(0, CORR(IR,WV))/0.2)]]^{200}.$
+- One correction reduces the Quality of the AMVs with a speed lower than 2.5 m/s, multiplying the "Overall Quality Index" with factor SPD/SPEED\THR (where SPD = speed of the evaluated AMV, SPEED\THR = 2.5 m/s). - The other correction has the name of "Image correlation test" and affects visible and infrared AMVs with a pressure higher than C\CHECK\PRESS\THR = 500 hPa.
+It is a factor defined by the following formula, in which CORR(IR,WV) is the correlation of IR108/WV062 images for MSG satellites, the correlation of IR107/WV065 images for GOES-N satellites or the correlation of IR112/WV062 images for Himawari-8/9 and GOES-R satellites, at the location of the "tracking centre" defining the AMV: - $1 [tanh[(max(0, CORR(IR, WV))/0.2)]]^{200}$ .

 The "Quality index with forecast" or "Quality Index without forecast" is used for the filtering of the AMV and Trajectory data, before writing them in the output files.
-The first one is used as default option, through configurable parameter QI_THRESHOLD_USEFORECAST = 1.
-The "Quality Index threshold" for the acceptance of an AMV or Trajectory as valid is defined by configurable parameter QI_THRESHOLD (with a default value of 70%, and a minimum value of 1%).
+The first one is used as default option, through configurable parameter QI\THRESHOLD\USEFORECAST = 1.
+The "Quality Index threshold" for the acceptance of an AMV or Trajectory as valid is defined by configurable parameter QI\THRESHOLD (with a default value of 75 % in NWC/GEO-HRW v6.2, and a minimum value of 1%).

-Some additional considerations on the "Quality Control", specific for NWC/GEO-HRW algorithm, are shown here:
+Some additional considerations on the "Quality Control", specific for NWC/GEO-HRW, are shown here:

 - Each one of the 3 AMVs calculated per tracer has its own "Quality index". - All calculated AMVs are considered valid for the spatial comparison test, disregarding their "Quality Indices". - It is frequent that a quality consistency test cannot be calculated, for example when no reference AMV was found for the comparison.
 The "Overall Quality index" will thus include only the available tests. - Only one AMV per tracer is selected for the AMV and Trajectory outputs.
-The suggested option is (through configurable parameter BEST_WIND_SELECTION = 1): the best AMV for the tracer for the most of following criteria: interscale spatial quality test, temporal quality test, spatial quality test, forecast quality test and correlation (with a triple contribution).
+The suggested option is (through configurable parameter BEST\WIND\SELECTION = 1): the best AMV for the tracer for the most of following criteria: interscale spatial quality test, temporal quality test, spatial quality test, forecast quality test and correlation (with a triple contribution).
 If this is not definitive the best AMV for the forecast quality test.
 If this is also not definitive the AMV with the best correlation. - "TEST parameter" reflects, apart from the number of quality consistency tests that each AMV has passed, whether the AMV has been the best (value = 3), slightly worse (value = 2), or fairly worse (value = 1) than other AMVs calculated for the same tracer for each available criterion.
-If any of the quality consistency tests could not be calculated, this is identified with value = 0. - For the temporal consistency of successive AMVs related to the same trajectory, some limits are besides defined in the speed difference (MEANVEC_SPEED_DIF = 10 m/s), direction difference (MEANVEC_DIR_DIF = 20°) and pressure level difference (MEANVEC_PRESSURE_DIF = 50 hPa).
+If any of the quality consistency tests could not be calculated, this is identified with value = 0. - For the temporal consistency of successive AMVs related to the same trajectory, some limits are besides defined in the speed difference (MEANVEC\SPEED\DIF = 10 m/s), direction difference (MEANVEC\DIR\DIF = 20°) and pressure level difference (MEANVEC\PRESSURE\DIF = 50 hPa).